DanielOkyere/RMI_Project/README.md

 # RMI_Project
 This project is an implementation of the RMI
----

-## First Implementation
----
-This is an implementation of an RMI In python using Pyro4 module.

 ## Instructions for Running APP
 Step 1 : Clone a copy of the repository locally